John Leif Jorgensen

 John was predeceased by his parents, Einar and Nikoline Jorgensen, and one sister Inger Holm, of Copenhagen.
 He is survived by his wife of 40 years, Karen Stevens Jorgensen, his daughter, Jenny Jorgensen and her spouse John Van Orden of West Bath, his two sons, Mark Jorgensen and his spouse DeeDee Morse of Arrowsic and Erik Jorgensen and his spouse Dina of Chesapeake, Virginia, two grandsons, Ryan Jorgensen and his spouse Sarah, and Alex Jorgensen, one great granddaughter, Carter Grace Jorgensen, and 3 generations of nieces and nephews in Denmark and the U.S.

-A memorial service will be held at a later date.
 In lieu of flowers, contributions in John's memory may be made to the Phippsburg Rescue Department, P. O. Box 83, Phippsburg, ME 04562.

 Arrangements are by Daigle Funeral Home, 819 High Street, Bath.
 Condolences may be made online at www.Daiglefuneralhome.com.